Pro-Moscow protesters seize arms, declare republic; Kiev fears invasion

 Western European governments have hesitated to alienate Russia further, fearing for supplies of Russian natural gas, much of which reaches EU buyers via pipelines across Ukraine.
 Ukraine's own dependence on Russian gas gives Moscow strong leverage, especially over Ukraine's eastern industrial areas.

 Russia's gas monopoly Gazprom said it had received no payments from Ukraine for money owed for gas.
-It has given Kiev until midnight to reduce a $2.2 billion gas debt, although it has not said what it will do if Kiev misses the deadline.
+It has given Kiev until midnight (0900 p.m.
+BST) to reduce a $2.2 billion (1.3 billion pounds) gas debt, although it has not said what it will do if Kiev misses the deadline.
 In previous years, gas disputes between Moscow and Kiev have hurt supplies to Europe.

 In Vienna, Russia did not attend a meeting on Ukraine of the Organisation for Security and Cooperation in Europe.
 The U.S. envoy to the OSCE, Daniel Baer, said Moscow needed to explain why tens of thousands of its troops were massed on the border.